Dmitriyrus99/custom-erpnext/ferum_custom/docs/business_processes/invoicing_payments.md

 ### Client Invoicing

 - Towards the end of a service period (e.g., monthly for ongoing contracts, or upon work completion for one-off jobs), the Project Manager prepares the billing for the client.
-- According to the business process, around the 20th–23rd of the month when work began, the PM will generate the necessary financial documents: the client’s invoice, a VAT invoice (if applicable), and two copies of the act of completed work (ServiceReport) for signing.
+- According to the business process, around the 20th–23rd of the month when work began, the PM will generate the necessary financial documents: the client’s invoice, a VAT invoice (if applicable), and two copies of the act of completed work (Timesheet) for signing.
 - Some of these documents come from Ferum Customizations (the invoice data), while others might be standard accounting forms.
 - The PM might also need to ensure the client exists in the company’s accounting system (if they use an external system like 1C).
 - If not already present, the PM or accountant registers the new client in that system (step outside of ERPNext).